 Shelf life increased from 50% to 400%

 Modified atmosphere packaging enables natural and unprocessed foods to be packaged to enhance the product’s shelf life.
-This improves the product’s look and texture and the preservation of its nutrients.
+This improves the product’s look, texture and the preservation of its nutrients.

 As the gas flushing removes the undesired oxygen from the container, preservatives are not required to retain flavour and texture and prevent spoilage.
-This is appealing to customers and producers because it streamlines the food packing process.
+This appeals to customers and producers because it streamlines the food packing process.